-Access to drinking water
+Improving access to drinking water and sanitation

 Title: Programme to improve the water supply

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Being able to access a regular supply of high-quality drinking water is an unattainable dream for most Afghans.
 Only one in ten people in Kabul and one in five in the provincial capitals are connected to the drinking water supply system, which is still largely in a state of disrepair.
 In rural areas, people have to rely on wells, rivers and streams or water tankers for their drinking water.
 None of the water pipelines are new, and the old ones require maintenance as they lose up to 40 per cent of the water through leakage.

 The country often fails to use its available water resources properly, and there are currently no measures in place to conserve them.
 Although Afghanistan has begun to restructure its water sector, the conservation goals have not yet been achieved.
 However, the utilities have been decentralised and granted autonomy to some extent.

 Sustainable water and sanitation systems have been developed in the towns and cities, and the frameworks needed to support them are in place.
 The Afghan institutions are operating the water infrastructure independently, and continuing to develop it.

 While KfW Development Bank is contributing to the development of the water infrastructure, the project is working with Afghan institutions on operating and expanding the water and sanitation systems on a needs-driven basis.

 In cooperation with the ministries responsible for water policy, particularly the Ministry of Energy and Water, the project is developing guidelines for the use of water resources and supporting the Ministry in putting them into practice.

 Since 2008, the project has been providing technical and commercial advice and training for employees of the Afghan Urban Water Supply and Sewerage Corporation.